gayathri0329/marshackers/README.md

-# Path Finding Visualiser Team-The Mars Hackers
+# Path Finding Visualizer Team-The Mars Hackers

 Our aim of the project is to build a Web-App to help a Mars Rover to find the shortest path .

+This project is inspired by [Pathfinding.js](https://github.com/qiao/PathFinding.js/)

 ## Algorithms used to find the path: